rupamwater/natural_language_processing/README.md

 This project lists the models build to perform the following using Recurrant Neural Network models

-1. Text Generation from the language style learned from esissting poem
+1. Text Generation from the language style learned from existing poem and generated using |Sequence to sequence model
 2. Translation from French to English Using Sequence to Sequence Model
+3. transalation from Sequence to Sequence model with Attenion